Risk management system

 |Equity volatility||Non Life Lapse||Morbidity / Disability|

 Financial risk encompasses risks deriving from unexpected movements in interest rates, equity, property and exchange rates or increases in interest rate and equity volatility that may have an adverse impact on the economic or financial results.
-Losses from excessive concentrations in single counterparties are also considered.
+It considers losses arising from an excessive concentration in a single counterparty.

 Credit risk refers to possible losses arising from the default or failure of counterparties to meet their payment obligations (default risk), or from the changes in value resulting from movements in their credit ratings or from the widening of the credit spreads (spread widening risk).